themattspiral/fast-prng-wasm/docs/js-api.md

 nextCoordSquared(): number
 ```

-Get the square of the generator's next floating point number in range
+Gets the square of this generator's next floating point number in range
 (-1, 1).
 Useful for Monte Carlo simulation.

 ###### Returns